 How do I fix a payment issue?

-With Fizz, you pay for your plan each month via automatic pre-authorized payments planned 72 hours before the end of your payment cycle.
+With Fizz, you pay for your plan each month via automatic pre-authorized payments planned 72 hours before the start of your billing cycle.

 - Log into your account on fizz.ca

 - Once connected, you should see a pop-up with your plan, explaining what you must do, and by when. *If you don’t see a pop-up, select the plan in question to see that same info.

 - Click on button “Proceed to payment” and follow the on-screen steps.
 You can pay with the same payment method or add a new one.

 When your plan is suspended, you have one payment cycle (so one month) to make your payment.
 The deadline will be indicated in your account, as well as in the communications that will be sent to you to this effect.

 Once your payment is received within the required delay, we’ll work to reactivate your services, and you’ll receive an email confirmation as soon as everything is ready:

 Pay attention to the new date of your payment cycle mentioned in your confirmation email.

 Since your plan will have been suspended for a bit, your payment cycle will shift.